next-book/dev-book/content/spring.md

 There is not only an atmosphere of good will about him, but even a savor of holiness groping for expression, blindly and ineffectually perhaps, like a newborn instinct, and for a short hour the south hillside echoes to no vulgar jest.
 You see some innocent fair shoots preparing to burst from his gnarled rind and try another year’s life, tender and fresh as the youngest plant.
 Even he has entered into the joy of his Lord.
-Why the jailer does not leave open his prison doors⁠—why the judge does not dismis his case⁠—why the preacher does not dismiss his congregation!
+Why the jailer does not leave open his prison doors—why the judge does not dismis his case—why the preacher does not dismiss his congregation!
 It is because they do not obey the hint which God gives them, nor accept the pardon which he freely offers to all.</p>
 <p>“A return to goodness produced each day in the tranquil and beneficent breath of the morning, causes that in respect to the love of virtue and the hatred of vice, one approaches a little the primitive nature of man, as the sprouts of the forest which has been felled.
 In like manner the evil which one does in the interval of a day prevents the germs of virtues which began to spring up again from developing themselves and destroys them.</p>